HasibZiai/JAH-Version-Control-System/README.txt

 Intro
 -----
-The goal of the project was to create a working repository system for our first version of the VCS.
+The goal of the project was to implement 3 different functions: label, check-out, and check-in.
-In concept, the first folder is used as the root folder whose purpose is to hold all subsequent sub-folders and files.
-After the user specifies the root folder, a folder will be made for each file in the root folder.
-These folders will be named after the name of the file.
-Inside those folders will be the original version of the file as well as a folder to hold changes to the file.
-The folder that holds changes to the file will be named using a checksum algorithm.
-This algorithm takes the name and size of the file and renames the folder accordingly.
-Inside the renamed folder there will be the changed file with the same name as the folder.
-This process will repeat as long as changes are made to the file, regardless if it is an edited version or the original.

-First the user specifies the source folder and the path of the repo that they would like to copy.
-Then 3 vectors are created to sort the follow parameters: paths, filenames, and the artifact path.
-After a root folder is specified, the various folder and subfolder paths are stored in their respective vectors.
-Inside the artifact folders, the checksum algorithm is ran in order to rename the files inside the artifact folders.
-After the checksum value is created, the path, filename and checksum is stored inside the artifact vector.
-The process repeats until all the folders/subfolders have been visited.
-Finally, another loop is initialized to cleanup the original, unnamed files (the original checksum files).
+Project #2 builds on the functionality of the first project, VCS Create Repo, but adds the three aforementioned functions.

+The label function takes in two arguments: the file path to the manifest and the a specified label name.
+It will then ask the user if the manifest has been changed.
+If the user selects 'y', then the user will be prompted to enter the name of the manifest they wish to change.
+Afterwards, it will confirm if the user would like to change the manifest name.
+If the user selects 'n' then the name of the label will be printed inside the manifest.

+The checkout function takes in two arguments: the file path to the folder being copied and the file path to a folder the user would like to copy the folder to.
+Once the function is called, it asks the user if it would like to use the name of a label.
+If the user selects "N" or "n" it will use "manifest.txt" as the default name of the manifest.
+After that the function will copy the contents of the first file path specified and will put an exact copy in the specified location.
+Afterwards it will rename the manifest if a label was given and will write the time and date at which the copy was created.

 Contents
 --------
 The file included in the .zip submission will be the source file (source.cpp) and the header file for the checksum(checksum.h).

 External Requirements